calabiyau19/calabiyau19.github.io/_posts/2025-03-13-bash-fish-atuin-ohmyposh-ubuntu-install.md

 **UPDATE & CORRECTION:**

-Bash does not have an add-on allowing auto-suggestion at the prompt like Fish does.
-This is the final word on this matter.
-Period.
+Bash does not have an add-on for adding auto-suggestion to the prompt like Fish does.

 ---
 ## **FISH**